syncfusion-content/winui-docs/winui/ComboBox/Getting-Started.md

 ![Custom UI of Selection Box using SelectionBoxItemTemplate](GettingStarted_images/winui-combobox-selectionBoxItemTemplate.png)

-N> You can refer more information about Customization of `ComboBox` element using theme keys from [this](https://help.syncfusion.com/winui/themes) link.
+N> You can refer more information about different theme support and Customization of `ComboBox` element using theme keys from [this](https://help.syncfusion.com/winui/themes) link.